 9. Voice your truth.
 Speak out your mind, express your feelings and let people see who you truly are.
-Being true to yourself and others is the only way to build genuine relationships and live an authentic life.
+Being true to yourself and others is the only way to build healthy relationships and live an authentic life.

 14. Think for yourself.
 If you don’t, someone else will think for you.

 16. There is no ‘free market’.
-In our socioeconomic system, you have as much freedom as your money can buy.
+In our economic system, you have as much freedom as your money can buy.
 And those with a lot of it have the freedom to restrict the freedom of others.